 - Dual Booting your PC with an Android Operating System based on the Androidx86 project (Yes, that can be done ;-)…)

 In this article, I am going to show you how you can use an android emulator to install your apps on PC.
 Advantage of running an android emulator, is that you just have to click on the setup, click next repeatedly and BOOM.
 Its done.
 For others (geeks), who are willing to go further, can read about the VM method here.
+For the last method, read my article on how to dual boot Windows and Linux.
+The steps should be similar for Android operating systems.

 You might have heard about Bluestacks sometime back, who made the news as being the platform where you can run Android Games.
 Yes, its an emulator.
 But it is certainly not the only one.
 Here, are am going to review some the best known android emulators out there.